 Legal structure and ownership of the firm

 Edwards is a limited liability private company incorporated in England and Wales.
-The firm operates from a single office based in Aldridge, West Midlands but also has a market office in Nottingham.
+The firm operates from a single office based in Aldridge, West Midlands but also has a market office in Loughborough.

 As at the date of this report, there are four principals of the firm who each own 25% of the company’s issued share capital.
 Three principals are members of the Institute of Chartered Accountants in England and Wales and one is a member of the Association of Chartered Certified Accountants.
 The non-shareholding principal is a member of the association of tax technicians.

 All four principals are audit responsible individuals and our audit services are regulated by the ICAEW’s Quality Assurance Department.
 Edwards act as auditor for a public interest entity client and as a result will be subject to further monitoring by the Audit Quality Review Department of the Financial Reporting Council.

 Edwards is not affiliated with any national or international network.

 Edwards is governed by its four principals who have ultimate responsibility for the company’s decision making, strategies and policies, as detailed in its shareholders’ agreement.
 The principals meet on a monthly basis to discuss overall management of the firm and to monitor staff and job performance.

 Internal quality control systems